mikkelfo/Title-prediction-from-abstract/README.md

 ## Project description

 ### Goal

-Apply MLOPS tools to NLP project:
+Apply MLOPS tools to NLP project.

 The project will include: